Use combined experience and brainpower to create a business turnaround strategy.

-Once the actions and responsibilities are defined, have the team agree time scales and add a review to the agenda of appropriate future meetings.
+Once the actions and responsibilities are defined, have the team agree on time scales and add a review to the agenda of appropriate future meetings.

-If the process is facilitated well, the outcome should be a very satisfying set of agreed, time tabled, and committed actions for improvement.
+If the process is facilitated well, the outcome should be a very satisfying set of agreed, time-tabled, and committed actions for improvement.

-The same process can be conducted at a department or team level providing that the headings are kept within the bounds of each teams collective ability to act.
+The same process can be conducted at a department or team level, providing that the headings are kept within the bounds of each team's collective ability to act.

 - Someone has to craft the statements.
 When this is a member of the team or the team leader, that person often feels he or she must defend the statements.
-When an someone feels threatened by a statement, and this is often the case, whoever wrote it comes under fire.
+When someone feels threatened by a statement, and this is often the case, whoever wrote it comes under fire.
 For this reason alone, it is worth having an outsider conduct a consultation with appropriate managers, construct the assessment statements, and then facilitate the meeting.

 - The team leader needs to be free to fully participate in the discussion and depending on judgement and perspective, influence proceedings.
 As a consequence is it impossible for him or her to be seen as neutral.
 For the process to realise its full potential, a neutral professional facilitator is necessary.

 - In the ‘Action Identification’ phase, an independent facilitator can introduce ‘best practice’ ideas and share the experiences of others without provoking the same degree of competitive reaction between members of the team.